nya3jp/tast/docs/writing_tests.md

 ## Code location

-Public tests are checked into the [tast-tests repository] under the [src/chromiumos/tast/local/tests/] and [src/chromiumos/tast/remote/tests/] directories.
+Public tests built into the default `cros` local and remote test bundles are checked into the [tast-tests repository] under the [src/chromiumos/tast/local/bundles/cros/] and [src/chromiumos/tast/remote/bundles/cros/] directories (which may also be accessed by the `local_tests` and `remote_tests` symlinks at the top of the repository).
 Tests are grouped into packages by the functionality that they exercise; for example, the [ui package] contains local tests that exercise Chrome OS's UI.

-Support packages used by tests are located in `local/` and `remote/`, alongside the `tests/` subdirectories.
+Support packages used by tests are located in [src/chromiumos/tast/local/] and [src/chromiumos/tast/remote/], alongside the `bundles/` directories.
 For example, the [chrome package] can be used by local tests to interact with Chrome.

 ## Coding style and best practices